usnistgov/oscal-xproc3/profile-resolution/readme.md

 ./resolve-profile.sh testing/cat-profile.xml
 ```

+produces a catalog named `cat-profile-resolved.xml` next to the script.

+The handler [resolve-profile-and-save.xpl](resolve-profile-and-save.xpl) does two things for the runtime:
+ - Calls a subpipeline for profile resolution
+ - Writes the result to a name and place

-## How to use it to test and understand XSLT
+## How to use it to test and understand Xproc amd XSLT

-Note that the scripts and pipelines use a subpipeline for the application of the profile resolver.
+All the subpipelines should do the same thing.
+If they do not, this is of interest, and must reflect variations either in XSLT logic or in configuration, both of which can be traced.

+Examine each pipeline in more detail to consider its organization and how it handles tradeoffs it poses in running and maintenance, next to the others.

+### Subpipeline variants

-Actually three variant subpipelines are provided, each for a different use case.
+Three variant subpipelines are provided, each for a different use case.

+Since all three are marked with the same top-level `type='apply-profile-resolver'`, they cannot be used together, but may instead be switched for one another.

-### Running the pipeline locally using its XSLT driver
+#### Running the pipeline locally using its XSLT driver

 If you have run the [setup/GRAB-PROFILE-RESOLVER-XSLT.xpl](setup/GRAB-PROFILE-RESOLVER-XSLT.xpl) pipeline successfully, you have copies of the XSLT needed for profile resolution, and can execute it locally.